 Camp Kintail is the nearest Presbyterian camp to Sarnia, Ontario.
 It is located in Goderich, Ontario on the shores of beautiful Lake Huron.
 Check out their web site for more information about this camp’s enriching programs for children and youth.
 Camp Kintail is run by our “Synod” (all the Presbyterian churches of Southwestern Ontario) as well as the national church.
 Many camp programs, including family camp, take place in the summer, and events are offered year round as well.

-The library now contains nearly 500 volumes of fiction and non-fiction, books for children and teens, and several DVDs for the whole family.
-Our library has a new, permanent home where books are on display whenever the church is open.
-It is now located in the Quiet Room located just inside the front door.
-A librarian is available most Sundays to help you choose suitable reading material for you or your children.
-The librarians catalogue all the new books and are involved in choosing new ones.
-During the week, our administrative assistant, Avis Fisher, would be glad to help.
+The Edwin Leitch library now contains nearly 500 volumes of fiction and non-fiction, books for children and teens, and several DVDs for the whole family.
+The library is located just inside the front door.
+Volunteer librarians catalogue all the new books and are involved in choosing new ones.

-The Congregational Life Committee interacts with the congregation in a friendly, caring environment to promote opportunities for fellowship, nurturing and recognition that support the well-being of our faith family.
+The Congregational Life Committee promotes opportunities for fellowship, nurturing and recognition that support the well-being of our faith family.
 The committee oversees the fellowship hour, the church anniversaries, communication, new member nurturing, social events and recognition for the congregation.
 Activities have included:

 - New members’ reception